sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Function.md

 Mitigation parameters were added when `CmdletBinding(SupportsShouldProcess)` was applied.

-- WhatIf (wi): shows explaination for the command without executing it.
+- WhatIf (wi): shows explanation for the command without executing it.
 - Confirm (cf): ask for confirmation when executing the command.

 ## Return